Rajoooooo/Salesforce-Capstone/README.md

 To begin, I went to Setup, typed "Users" in the Quick Find box, and selected Users.
 I clicked New User to create the first record.
 I entered the following details: First Name as Michael, Last Name as Jackson, an Alias (e.g., mjackson), and my personal email address to receive the activation link.
 I then assigned a unique Username in the format text@text.text (e.g., m.jackson@tourscrm.com), added a Nickname, and set the Role to Travel Agent Manager Role.
 I selected the Salesforce Platform as the User License, and assigned the Travel Agent Profile.
 After verifying all fields, I saved the user, which triggered a welcome email for account setup.

 Following that, I repeated the same process to create additional users.
 I created at least two users for each of the remaining roles: Travel Agent, Finance Officer, Marketing Executive, Customer Service Rep, and Tour Guide.
 For each user, I ensured the correct role, user license, and profile were assigned, reflecting their specific responsibilities within the Tours and Travels CRM system.
 This approach helped establish a clean and secure user structure, with appropriate visibility and permissions aligned to each department’s function.

+## Milestone 7: Approval Process

+Before implementing the approval process, I first made sure to complete all required milestones—specifically the setup of Profiles, Roles, and Users—since these components are essential for assigning approval responsibilities and managing record visibility.
+Once those were in place, I proceeded to build the Booking Cancellation Approval Process.

+I began by creating the necessary Classic Email Templates.
+From Setup, I typed “Email Templates” in the Quick Find box and selected Classic Email Templates.
+I clicked “New Template”, selected “Text” as the format since it doesn’t require rich formatting, and clicked Next.
+For the first template, I used the name "Booking Cancellation Approval Notification" and saved it under the Unfiled Public Email Templates folder.
+I set the subject line to "Approval Needed: Booking {!Booking__c.Name}" and added a message body notifying the assigned approver that a booking cancellation was awaiting approval, including dynamic merge fields like the booking name and owner name.

+Next, I created a second template for notifying customers when their cancellation request is approved.
+I named it "Cancellation Approved".
+In the body, I inserted dynamic fields like the customer name, travel package, booking number, and travel start date.
+I also included a confirmation message indicating that the refund will be processed soon.
+Following that, I created a third template named "Cancellation Rejected".
+This one notifies the customer when a cancellation is declined, and includes details such as their travel package, booking ID, and travel date, along with a polite message explaining that the request did not meet the required conditions.

+Once the email templates were ready, I moved on to configuring the Approval Process itself.
+From Setup, I typed “Approval Processes” into the Quick Find box and selected Approval Processes under Process Automation.
+I clicked on the Booking object, then selected “Create New Approval Process” using the Standard Setup Wizard.

+For Step 1, I gave the process the name "Booking Cancellation Approval" and kept the auto-generated unique name.
+I set the Entry Criteria so that the process would only trigger when the Booking Status equals "Cancelled", and the Cancel Confirmation field equals "True".
+This ensures only valid and confirmed cancellation requests go through the approval process.

+In Step 2, I configured the Approver Assignment.
+I chose to automatically assign the request either to a specific user (like a manager) or to the manager of the user who submitted the record, depending on the use case.
+I made sure that the relevant users had managers defined in their user profiles.

+For Step 3, I selected the "Booking Cancellation Approval Notification" email template to be used as the notification email for approvers.
+In Step 4, I chose the fields that approvers should see in the approval layout, including Booking Number, Customer, Owner, Travel Package, Cancellation Reason, Travel Start Date, and Total Billing Amount.
+I added these to the selection and arranged them in a logical order.

+For Step 5, I defined the Initial Submitters as users assigned the Travel Agent Role and the Booking Owner.
+These are the users allowed to initiate the approval request.
+I then moved to Step 6 to configure Initial Submission Actions—here, I created a Field Update that sets the Booking Status field to "Pending" once the request is submitted.

+In Step 7, I defined the Final Approval Actions.
+First, I created a field update to set the Approval Status to "Approved".
+Then, I created an Email Alert to send the "Cancellation Approved" template to the customer once their cancellation is approved.
+The recipient was set to the customer email field, and the sender was configured as the current user.

+Step 8 covered the Final Rejection Actions.
+I created two field updates: one to revert the Booking Status to "Confirmed", and another to set the Approval Status to "Rejected".
+I also created an email alert that uses the "Cancellation Rejected" email template, which is automatically sent to the customer if their request is denied.

+Finally, in Step 9, I added an Approval Step named "Travel Agent Manager Approval".
+I chose to have all matching records enter this step, and assigned the approver to a specific user—such as Michael Jackson, who was previously created under the Travel Agent Manager Role.
+This ensures the right person is always notified to take action on cancellation requests.

+Once all steps were configured and reviewed, I went to the Approval Process Detail Page and clicked the "Activate" button to deploy it.
+The process is now live and ensures a structured, consistent workflow for handling booking cancellations, while keeping both internal users and customers informed at every stage.